spdk/spdk/scripts/perf/nvmf/README.md

 - ip - management IP address of initiator system to set up SSH connection.
 - nic_ips - list of IP addresses of NIC ports to be used in test, local to given initiator system.
-- remote_nic_ips - list of IP addresses of Target NIC ports to which initiator will attempt to connect to.
+- target_nic_ips - list of IP addresses of Target NIC ports to which initiator will attempt to connect to.
 - mode - initiator mode, "spdk" or "kernel".
 For SPDK, the bdev fio plugin will be used to connect to NVMe-oF subsystems and submit I/O. For "kernel",